alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

-its nearest neighbour within the relevant sub-panel, analysis at the level of "events" (appropriately defined grouping of clumps of defect pixels) rather than individual defect points, and exclusion of regions of the image rectangle for which the defect intensity is clearly different (this often arises in XCT, where corners of the image exhibit high defect intensity deriving presumably from mechanical stress due to supports of the screen).
+its nearest neighbour within the relevant sub-panel, analysis at the level of "events" (appropriately defined grouping of clumps of defect pixels) rather than individual defect points, and exclusion of regions of the image rectangle for which the defect intensity is clearly different (this often arises in XCT, where corners of the image exhibit high defect intensity, presumably deriving from mechanical stress due to supports of the screen).